andygarcha/CE-Assistant-v2/README.md

 <img src="https://imgur.com/ME18Ja5.png" width="450">

-When a game has a longer amount of objectives (five or more), the bot will screenshot just the specific objective that was changed.
+When a game has a longer amount of objectives (seven or more), the bot will screenshot just the specific objective that was changed.

 <img src="https://imgur.com/pbDCyJ1.png" width="450">